abbjetmus/ui-ux-bakery-project/README.md

 You need to have `node` and `npm` installed.
 Then clone this repository, run `npm install` and get started :)

+## How create new database file

+- `npm install -g json-server`
+- `json-server generate.js`
+- press `s` to save a snapshot of the database.
+After that rename your snapshot to "db.json" then restart the server.

+if you want to modify your generator, change generate.js.
+More info about how to use faker [here](https://github.com/marak/Faker.js/).

 ## How to send in the assignment

 The assignement can be checked in to a Github classroom repo that you have been assigned.